Saturday, October 11, 2008

 Dash of Saffron: Persian Saffron is preferred!

 2 Omani lemons: It is actually dried limes.
-I use them as they are, round and dry; I just partially break their skin by pressuring the two Omani lemons against one another in one hand.
+I use them as they are, round and dry; I just partially crack their skin by pressuring the two Omani lemons against one another in one hand.

 Rice